Sandysmile/Car-Prediction/Read me.md

   ![data overview](https://raw.githubusercontent.com/Sandysmile/Car-Prediction/main/Image/NullityCorrelation.png).

   1.4 Immediate Actions and Insights:

   ~ Drop 'VIN': High proportion of missing values and irrelevant for predicting car prices.
 Concerns about data integrity prompt careful handling of missing data and preprocessing.

   ~ Drop 'Size': Removed due to over 70% missing values, suggesting limited utility for the model.

   ~ Drop 'Region' and 'State': Excluded due to high cardinality and lack of demand and supply data by region, which limits their predictive value.

   ~ Drop 'id': Irrelevence

   ~ Focus on Key Features: Emphasis on more critical factors like Manufacturer and Model for further exploratory analysis, as they significantly influence second-hand car prices.

-2. Inital EDA Insights or Actions
+2. Inital EDA Insights Including Profiling Analysis or Data Preparation Actions

-   2.1 High Cardinality
+   2.1 High Cardinality - Regroup Key Relevent Feature Such as Manufacturer
    ![data overview](https://raw.githubusercontent.com/Sandysmile/Car-Prediction/main/Image/Cardinality.png)

    2.2 Imbalance in Categoircal Values